 - GPP-S pterygopalatine ganglion stimulation

-Information about cluster headache: https://schreinklinik.de/clusterkopfschrei
+Information about cluster headaches: https://schmerzklinik.de/clusterkopfschmerz

-Download and print program [/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]
+Downloadable and printable program [/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]

 Dear Professor Göbel,